Professional and Personal Development

 As a researcher at Queen’s you know that it is important that you have the ability to perform many different tasks.
 Over time you will have learnt and developed the knowledge and skills to effectively undertake these tasks.
 Also, you will understand that it is essential to your own career and professional progress that you continue to develop these and new skills and abilities.
 To assist you to continue developing the University provides you with a range of resources.
 Many of these are school-based activity but there are also opportunities to meet with researchers from across the University to develop your skills.

-During 2012-13 the Staff Training and Development Unit will provide a range of development activities.
+The Staff Training and Development Unit provides a range of development activities.
 One of these is a structured programme of events for research staff, which aims to provide development activity to enhance your research practice.
 The Enhancing Research Practice Programme will support you to achieve your development aspirations and to advance your professional practice.
 This programme compliments and is part of the wider programme of activity for Queen’s research staff.

 There are two elements to the Enhancing Research Practice Programme; a group of core workshops, alongside two optional training pathways.
 It is intended that participants will attend 6 core workshops in addition to taking either the writing or presenting pathways.
 As the programme draws upon existing Queen’s Staff Development workshops, it will be possible to claim credit for any of the workshops that the participants have already undertaken.
 To receive your certificate of completion you must attend the Final Event, at which participants either give a short talk or provide a short piece of writing about their research.